zuplo/docs/docs/articles/advanced-path-matching.md

 The most basic path is `/` which will simple match the root path.
 You can add other static paths like `/foo` and `/foo/bar`

+## Trailing Slashes

+In URLPattern, trailing slashes are not accepted unless explicitly specified.
+For examople:

+- `/cars/:manufacturer`

+Would match `/cars/ford` but not `/cars/ford/`.
+If you want to support this you must add a little regex to the end of your path, e.g.

+- `/cars/:manufacturer{/}?`

+Will match both example routes given above.

 ## Dynamic Paths

 URLPattern supports dynamic matching including a feature that will parameterize parts of the URL.
 For example: